Strict local martingales and bubbles: Application to financial bubbles II: Last passage time formulas

 Therefore,

 where the last equality follows from the fact that the last passage time of the level $\frac{1}{K}$ by $Z$ cannot be greater than its first hitting time of 0.
-We thus recover the formula for the European call option given in \cite{fromto}, Proposition 7, see also \cite{YenYor} for the case of the inverse Bessel process of dimension greater than two.\\ Especially, the American option premium is equal to
+Note that in this case the above formula for $E(K,T)$ is similar to the one for the European call option given in \cite{fromto}, Proposition~7; see also \cite{YenYor} for the case of the reciprocal Bessel process of dimension greater than two.